nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Yeah.
 I think it's the best thing to do.
 I am going to move again, and I'm not gonna move very far, but we're gonna yeah.
 Okay.
 We're gonna scurry up behind this rock here.

 Okay.
-And try to get between Sameer and the bad guys because he got rocked pretty hard.
+And try to get between Simear and the bad guys because he got rocked pretty hard.
 He did.
 Alright.
 That's good.

 Yeah.
 I mean, he's a pansy.
 So Karsten, you're up.
 Alright.
 I'm gonna He just needs to toughen up a bit.

 Oh, it did work this time.
 Yeah.
 Yeah.
 Get there.
 Whack them.

 Yeah.
 I don't know if you guys are seeing all these auras on your side, but, like, I have, like, aura upon aura upon aura upon aura.
-Like, Carson's run around with two auras.
+Like, Karsten's run around with two auras.
 There are little blessing auras.
 There are a couple of other auras.

 I just got, like, five circles I'm staring at right now.
 Voice.
 Alright.
 You hit.
 One, two, three, four.